awsdocs/amazon-s3-userguide/doc_source/NotificationHowTo.md

 You can use the Amazon S3 Event Notifications feature to receive notifications when certain events happen in your S3 bucket\.
 To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications\.
 You store this configuration in the *notification* subresource that is associated with a bucket\.
 For more information, see [Bucket configuration options](UsingBucket.md#bucket-config-options-intro)\.
 Amazon S3 provides an API for you to manage this subresource\.

 **Important**
-In Amazon S3, event notifications are designed to be delivered at least once\.
-Typically, they are delivered in seconds but can sometimes take a minute or longer\.
+Amazon S3 event notifications are designed to be delivered at least once\.
+Typically, event notifications are delivered in seconds but can sometimes take a minute or longer\.
-If two writes are made to a single non\-versioned object at the same time, it is possible that only a single event notification will be sent\.
-If you want to ensure that an event notification is sent for every successful write, you can enable versioning on your bucket\.
-With versioning, every successful write will create a new version of your object and will also send an event notification\.
-For more information, see [Using versioning in S3 buckets](Versioning.md)\.

 ## Overview of Amazon S3 Event Notifications<a name="notification-how-to-overview"></a>